 Budget low?
 Fewer risky deploys, more bake time on canary releases.
 Budget flush?
 Ship faster — you can absorb a brief regression.
 That loop is the core of Google-style SRE practice, and it only works if you actually track the number.

 A 99.9% annual SLA allows roughly 8.7 hours across 365 days.
-You could burn all of it in January and still pass — but January users would not care about your annual average.
+You could burn all of it in January and still pass, but January users wouldn't care about your annual average.
 Most SaaS contracts measure monthly because billing and credits land monthly.
-A 99.9% monthly target allows only ~43 minutes, with no carryover.
+A 99.9% monthly target allows only about 43 minutes, with no carryover.

 Some providers measure a rolling 720-hour window instead of the calendar month, so a late-month outage can count against two billing cycles.
 Before negotiating, confirm whether the window is calendar, rolling, or billing-cycle aligned.